RichardBradley/liquibase.github.com/_posts/2020-01-06-top-10-findings-liquibase-survey.md

 <img src="/blog/images/execute-liquibase.png">

 ## 4 — The most popular databases to use with Liquibase surprised us.
 There were some not officially supported databases that showed up high on our list and some supported ones that not many people use.
 It’s definitely time to make sure we’re officially supporting the databases the community works with most.
 We’d like to learn more from you about how you’re using Liquibase with databases like MySQL and MariaDB.
+Look for a conversation on this topic soon [on our subreddit](https://www.reddit.com/r/liquibase/).

 <img src="/blog/images/popular-databases-liquibase.png">

 ## 5 — Understanding your preference for writing change scripts.
 We asked the community for their preference for writing change scripts (1 being most preferred and 5 being least preferred).
 We hear you.
 Yes, many people like using XML, but many Liquibase users prefer SQL.

-We’ll be focusing on documenting the use of plain old SQL better and also improving the overall experience for those that use SQL for change scripts.
+What many people don't know is that you CAN use plain old SQL with Liquibase.
+We’ll be focusing on documenting the use of plain SQL better and also improving the overall experience for those that use SQL for change scripts.

 <img src="/blog/images/authoring-database-change-scripts.png">